netconstructor/job_fu/README.markdown

     remote_updater.asynch_fetch_lat_and_long_for(@user)

 AsynchInvokeMethod will create a ProcessableMethod wrapper to invoke the method with the given args later on.
-ActiveRecord::Base objects will be serilized as "AR:{ClassName}:{ID}".
-Fresh ActiveRecord object will be fetched before the method is executed.
+ActiveRecord::Base objects will be serialized as "AR:{ClassName}:{ID}".
+A fresh ActiveRecord object will be fetched before the method is executed.
 The same serialization is used for method arguments.

     class Mailer < ActiveMailer::Base
       include JobFu::BackgroundMailer